jiawang1/truant/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

 truant is a javascript framework for building scalable web applications base on React, redux, redux-saga and some other libraries.
-This repository is a monorepo that we manage using [Lerna](https://github.com/lerna/lerna).
+This repository is a monorepo that managed by [Lerna](https://github.com/lerna/lerna).

 ### Quick Start
 1. You can get source code from git or just down load code.